Examples

 - Is an instance

-A university that holds an NIH prime award and issues a subaward to a partner research institute is a pass-through entity for that subaward.
+A university receives an NIH prime award and subcontracts a defined portion of the research to a partner institution -- the university is the pass-through entity for that subaward.

 - Is an instance